 In this game you play a monarch on a quest to keep their crown safe while exploring a new land and building a settlement.
 The landscape contains trees, streams, and these weird portals that contain a link to a sinister alien world (you want to avoid these).

-In comics and movies, human superpowers are limited by only our imagination.
+Futurism is powered by Vocal creators.
+You support Katy Preen by reading, sharing and tipping stories… more In comics and movies, human superpowers are limited by only our imagination.
 But in real life, there are some talented individuals with skills beyond the reach of ordinary mortals.
-Myths and legends abound of people with abilities ranging from the supernatural to superhuman, but these 10 people have had their unique powers verified by science.

 It’s not agoraphobia, whatever it is.
 I have no fear of open spaces, or of crowds.
 There’s nothing fearful about actually being outside-it’s the process of getting there that I struggle with.
 I can’t tell you exactly what it is, but it’s some form of invisible barrier keeping me indoors, or keeping me in my bed.